-- Was collaboratively developed as Community Wildfire Protection Plan and modified to meet the requirements of CAL FIRE Unit Fire Plan.
+- It was collaboratively developed as Community Wildfire Protection Plan and modified to meet the requirements of CAL FIRE Unit Fire Plan.
 Interested parties, Federal, State, City, and County agencies within the County have been consulted and are listed in the plan. - Identifies and prioritizes pre-fire and post fire management strategies and tactics meant to reduce the loss of assets at risk within Marin County.

 /s/ Jason Weber

-May 1, 2024

-Jason Weber, Chief Date
+Jason Weber, Chief

+May 9, 2025 Date

-Scott D. Alber May 1, 2024
+Scott D. Alber

-Scott D. Alber, Battalion Chief/Fire Marshal Date
+Scott D. Alber, Battalion Chief, Fire Marshal

+May 9, 2025 Date